kpc333/hw00/README.md

 This non-graded assignment is used just to get students linked into the CSC232 GitHub Classroom managed by Jim Daehn.

 _As suggested in the previous sentence, this is a non-graded assignment.
 Whether you choose to work on this or not is your perrogative.
-The end-goal of this assignment is to simply link you to my GitHub classroom.
-This will happen simply by virtue of you following the assignment link provided to you by your instructor._
+The ultimate of this assignment is to simply link you to my GitHub classroom.
+This will happen by virtue of you simply following the assignment link provided to you by your instructor._

 ## Goals